 Ciprofloxacin does not have a marketed indication for use in neonates worldwide; however, it is prescribed in neonates for life-threatening infections as salvage therapy for sepsis due to multi-drug resistance (mostly in Europe and developing countries).
-A systematic search of observational cohort studies and case reports suggest that the majority of clinical responses were positive and there was a lack of serious adverse events, especially joint toxicity.
+A systematic search of observational cohort studies and case reports suggest that the majority of clinical responses were positive, and there was a lack of serious adverse events, especially joint toxicity.
 Ciprofloxacin has also attracted interest from the scientific community due to its apoptotic and antiproliferative activities in several cancer lines.
-It was observed that it can induce dose- and time-dependent growth inhibition and apoptosis of various carcinoma, osteosarcoma, and leukemia cell lines..
+Researchers observed that it could induce dose- and time-dependent growth inhibition and apoptosis of various carcinoma, osteosarcoma, and leukemia cell lines.

 |||Davis R,Markham A,Balfour JA, Ciprofloxacin.
 An updated review of its pharmacology, therapeutic efficacy and tolerability.
 Drugs.
 1996 Jun [PubMed PMID: 8736621]|